 If you as a student have influenza-like symptoms, fever or respiratory difficulties but wish to continue studying – do it from home.
 Tell a classmate that you are ill so that you can get help with information that you miss, or with practical things.
 As a student you also should contact your programme director if you are sick.
 You should stay home for two days after you are completely symptomless.

-If you have influenza-like symptoms, fever or respiratory difficulties, you should follow the healthcare system’s advice: 1177 for Västra Götaland.
+If you have influenza-like symptoms, fever or respiratory difficulties, you should take a test for ongoing infection and follow the healthcare system’s advice: 1177 for Västra Götaland.

 If you belong to a risk group for Covid-19